4nd3r/mkosi-intune/README.md

 ## TODO

 1. Troubleshooting instructions?
-2. Install `libpam-pwquality` to host and bind it from there?
+2. Install `libpam-pwquality` to host and bind `/etc/pam.d/common-password` from host?
 3. Templates and `Makefile`?